• Skip to primary navigation

 Electrical Zones in Bathrooms in the UK

-The regulations (BS 7671:2008 Requirements for Electrical Installations, section 701, published in 2008) divides the bathroom into zones depending on their electrical risk.
+The regulations (BS 7671:2008 Requirements for Electrical Installations, section 701, published in 2008) divide the bathroom into zones depending on their electrical risk.
 Each zone has different limitations about the types of electrical devices that can be used in them.

 Here is an illustration of the zones as you would typically find them in your bathroom: